AjayM17/tradedesk/README.md

 Settings stored locally

-Auth will be added only if/when required
+Authentication will be added only if/when required

 🧪 Current Status